-Ordinarily, your devices would be communicating with a cloud that’s a long distance away from their location.
+Ordinarily, your devices would communicate with a cloud that’s a long distance from their location.
 They may also be fighting with a plethora of other devices to communicate at any one time.

 The proximity of the solution means that a device only ever needs to communicate with a locally placed node or router.

 This means that the distance at which communication needs to occur is reduced significantly.
 It also means that your enterprise is operating off of its edge solution, rather than relying on a centralized cloud.

 This can make for almost instantaneous communication and reactions on behalf of your IoTs.
 The increased speed is unbelievable to behold and can hugely increase your productivity if you’re working in tech.

 Crucially, your IoT devices won’t even need to rely on a strong internet connection to connect with a local edge node.
 This lack of reliance means your network is less susceptible to any potential downtime.